-For example, if a condensing fan motor has an Amp rating of 3 and after measuring the amps, it is using 5-amps, you know there is a problem, and it needs to be fixed before the motor burns up.
+For example, if a condensing fan motor is rated at 3-Amps and after measuring the Amps, it is using 5-Amps, you know there is a problem, and it needs to be fixed before the motor burns up.

 An electric motor will get very hot when it is over Amping; possible causes are the Start Run capacitors.

 Use the Correct Multi-Meter with an Amp Clamp

 Many HVAC multimeters are specifically designed and often use what are called Amp-Clamps, where a clamp is simply clamped around one of the wires the motor is pulling power from, and it will display Amps.